Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Introduction

+\item In the modeling, multiple heads are augmented in a single DNN, greatly alleviating computational burdens both in storage and time expenses required by multiple individual DNNs.
+A cosine constraint is constructed and imposed on the augmented heads, promoting diversity in the ensemble.

-\item The concept of communication between ensembled classifiers is introduced in a joint optimization, enabling information exchange to exploit potentials of individual classifiers and providing a novel perspective on the interaction in ensemble training.
+\item The concept of communication between ensembled heads is introduced in a joint optimization, enabling information exchange to exploit potentials of individual heads and providing a novel perspective on the interaction in ensemble training.

 \item In the optimization, each head selects the mini-batch of samples to teach its next neighboring head to update.
 The sample selection in such a circular-teaching scheme is conducted with self-paced learning~\cite{kumar2010self,xu2015multi}, which proceeds the optimization from ``easy'' samples to ``hard'' ones, specifically defined in relation to the proposed \textit{smoothed loss} for certified robustness. \end{itemize}